|

 juveniles under the age of eighteen remain imprisoned in Guantanamo.

-outcry remains inaudible.
+outcry inaudible.
 Regardless of the wrangling over prisoner of

 of human rights treaties and humanitarian laws leaves no one